Esther-Gu/Esther-Gu.github.io/_pages/research.md

 Dissertation Research
 ======
-I have written all seven chapters of my thesis.
-I am revising the full draft of my thesis.
-I plan to send a paper from the thesis to a top IS journal in Oct 2022:
+In my thesis, I study how designers innovate meaning with digital technology.
+I define product meaning as an impression conveyed collectively by a defining set of functional and/or aesthetic qualities of a product that cause it to be perceived as a particular kind of product.
+With qualitative case studies in the context of electric vehicles (EV), I conceptualize different mechanisms of innovating meaning with digital technology.
+My contributions are two-fold.
+One is to make a distinction between innovation in meaning and in functions or aesthetics with digital technology.
+Innovation in product meaning with digital technology is an important but overlooked aspect of product innovation in IS.
+The other is to take a designer-centric perspective.
+I argue that designers innovate product meaning and propose innovative meaning to users with digital technology, in addition to improving product function and aesthetics to fit user preferences.

+I will publish a series of journal papers about innovating meaning with digital technology from my thesis, given I have written all seven chapters.
+The following paper  is currently at the stage of submission preparation:
-* Gu, H., Rahrovani Y, Austin R. Innovating Product Meaning with Digital Technology in the Case of Electric Vehicles.
-Now in the final stage of submission preparation.
+* Gu, H., Rahrovani Y, Austin R. Innovating Product Meaning with Digital Technology in the Case of Electric Vehicles

 Work in Progress
 ======
-My second research project is about designers’ strategies to reach optimal distinctiveness for radically innovative products.
+My second research project is about designers’ strategies to reach optimal distinctiveness in radical product innovation.
+While the importance of optimal distinctiveness at the product level has been generally acknowledged in IS and strategy research, less attention has been focused on more detailed product dimensions level.
 I used archival case studies to explore how designers manipulate uncertainties to deliver a coherent product design.
 This project is in the theorizing stage and is expected to submit to an IS top journal by Dec 2022.

 * Rahrovani, Y., Gu, H., Austin R. Reaching Optimal Distinctiveness at Different Product Dimensions: Case studies in Designers’ Strategies to Influence User Perceptions by Changing Interpretive Flexibility and Sending Signals Over Time.
 Now in the stage of theoretical development

+My third research project is about how designers deal with the discrepancy between their and users’ ideas about product design.
+I have collected qualitative case data in the context of virtual-reality devices.
+As data analysis goes, I expect to see more emerging patterns in the process of designers dealing with unexpected user feedback.
+I plan to finish the data analysis for this paper by spring 2023 and submit it by fall 2023 to a top IS journal.

-My third research project is under review.
-The paper is related to leadership emergence in Open Source Software context.
+My fourth research project is under review with Neufeld, D. The paper is related to leadership emergence in Open Source Software context.
-* Gu, H., Neufeld, D., Title hidden.